-• Dose may be repeated x 1 after 5 minutes if still seizing.
+• Dose may be repeated x 1 after 5 minutes if additional sedation needed.
 Contact Base for more than 2 doses.

-IN/IM route (intranasal preferred): 10 mg
+IN/IM route: 0.2 mg/kg.

-• Dose may be repeated x 1 after 5 minutes if still seizing.
+• Maximum single dose is 5 mg IN or IM.
+Dose may be repeated x 1 after 5 minutes if additional sedation needed.
 Contact Base for more than 2 doses.